andrewmcaleavey/ReliableTrendIndex/README.md

 # ReliableTrendIndex

-R package for analysis of "reliable" changes
+R package for analysis of "reliable" changes.

-PLEASE DO NOT USE THIS PACKAGE.
+PLEASE DO NOT USE RELIABLE CHANGE OR THIS PACKAGE FOR ANYTHING WITH MEANINGFUL CONSEQUENCES.

 The idea of reliable change is extremely questionable, and there are almost certainly better ways to investigate the questions in which you are interested.

 The goal of this package is to provide a simple interface for computing the RCI and RTI given a data set.
 I intend it for my own personal use and as an educational/demonstration tool in this ongoing research endeavor.

 ## Installation

+I don't recommend installing this package.
+But it should be available to everyone anyway.

 The package should be installable through:

 ``` r